 Handling a head injury case can be challenging even for an experienced trial attorney, but a seasoned Colorado Head Injury Attorney can guide you along the way.

 Traumatic Brain Injury refers to the condition of the brain after a serious head injury.
-Effects of a brain injury can include headaches, dizziness, nauseous, and sensitivity to light and sound.
-Of course, various other symptoms occur including problems with vision, mental focus, and understanding.
+Effects of a brain injury can range from skull fractures and brain swelling to headaches, dizziness, nauseous, and sensitivity to light and sound.
+Of course, various other symptoms can occur later including problems with vision, mental focus, and understanding.
 In the last few years, our knowledge of these cases has become more advanced and the medical literature is updated almost daily.

-Chris approaches these cases with a combination of personal attention to the clients and rapid, aggressive litigation tactics.
-Upon receiving a call regarding a serious brain injury, he often travels to interview the client at their home or hospital.
-At the same time, he begins his investigation of the accident in order to determine exactly what happened.
-In these types of cases, he has employed accident reconstruction experts, neuropsychologists and even, in the case of Home Depot, a professor from Harvard who had written a book on retail store design and human factors.
-It is important that an investigation begin as soon as possible because in most of these types of accidents the other side began investigating the accident within hours of the occurrence.
+Our firm approaches these cases with a combination of personal attention to our clients and rapid, aggressive litigation tactics.
+Upon receiving a call regarding a brain injury, we often travel to interview the client at their home or hospital.
+At the same time, we begin our investigation of the accident in order to determine exactly what happened.
+In these types of cases, we have employed accident reconstruction experts, neuropsychologists and even, in the case of the astronaut injured by a falling drill press at Home Depot, a professor from Harvard who had written a book on retail store design and human factors.
+It is important to start an investigation as soon as possible because in most of these types of accidents the other side began investigating the accident within hours of the occurrence.

 A lawyer who defends insurance companies sent me a case where a high ranking member of the military had been hit from behind by a truck going 60 mph as she tried to turn left off a highway.
 For her, the worst part of the accident was that her 5 year old son was with her in a car seat.
 The truck that hit her flipped several times, took out a divider and landed in a bar ditch.
 Her vehicle was totaled.
 Her son was fine, but she was unconscious for over 30 minutes and woke up sitting in a field surrounded by emergency personnel.